ORNL/cpp-proposals-pub/D1673/blas_interface.md

 idea.
 There are two parts to this:

 1. Combine functions that differ only by rank of arguments.

-2. Combine functions that differ only by layout of output arguments.
+2. Combine functions that differ only by matrix "type."

-We only recommend the first part.
-The second part has pitfalls that we will describe below.
+The second part especially has pitfalls that we will describe below.

 As an example of the first part, the BLAS functions `xSYRK` and `xSYR1` differ only by rank of their input arguments.
 Both perform a